 -Have I evaluated and selected technology providers?

-If you cover these points on your resume, I think you will find that you’ll be sending a crystal clear message to whoever reads it that you’ll be able to help them realize the full ROI potential of their marketing stack.
+If you cover these points on your resume for marketing technology jobs, I think you will find that you’ll be sending a crystal clear message to whoever reads it that you’ll be able to help them realize the full ROI potential of their marketing stack.

 THAT is what I call a strong “marketing technologist”!